bernhardAxonIvy/doc/source/engine-guide/getting-started/system-requirements.rst

 Software Requirements
 ---------------------

-Axon.ivy Engine needs Java SE 11 to run and is tested with `AdoptOpenJDK
+Axon Ivy Engine needs Java SE 11 to run and is tested with `AdoptOpenJDK
 <https://adoptopenjdk.net/>`_ and with `OpenJDK <https://openjdk.java.net/>`_.

 Note, that Java SE 11 `AdoptOpenJDK <https://adoptopenjdk.net/>`_ is already